Mario and Bowser: Frenemies Forever 2 (Redux)

 Ludwig felt rejuvenated for the first time in the last twenty-four hours.
 Spending the afternoon in stiff economic class benches did nothing to take away from it.
 He was not one to penny pinch on the regular or ever if given the option, but he had little recourse when he'd left his wallet and the credit cards inside in the ruins of Bowser's Castle.
 He wondered if in Sky Land his father had taken over and claimed the kingdom's castle nestled gently in the cloudy aerial landscape by now.
-Wonder grew into worry and worry towered and became fear and then fear toppled over into crushing dread.
-With that he'd successfully drained away all the the sense of tranquility he'd built up over the train ride.
-Ludwig knew he was good at sabotaging himself out of happiness but he was really out doing it this time.
-Enough of that!
+Wonder grew into worry and worry towered and became fear and then fear toppled over into crushing dread...
+With that he'd successfully drained away all of the tranquility he'd built up over the train ride.
+Ludwig knew he was adept at sabotaging himself out of happiness but he was really out doing it this time.

 Ludwig rose his head from the travel pillow as a yawn escaped him.
 Get a grip, the general reminded himself.
 He was traveling to Poshley Heights to meet the revered 'Villain Council' by way of the Excess Express.
 Now get excited already! -The way his brother Lemmy, his secretary, might chime over his shoulder in his uniquely half irritating half adorable way.
 He took an sip from his sparkling beverage in the cup holder.
 They were reaching more upper scale territory he noted.
 The ride was getting smoother.
 Indeed he had reason to be ecstatic.
 This honor that would have obviously been his years ago if 'Super Mario Maker' had not ruined his life that fateful day.
 Curses to Mario and that 'undo' button shattering the dreams of his perfect castle level...
 Soon Ludwig spotted out the window a marble water fountain embedded among rows of neatly trimmed green grass and vibrant genetically altered purple fire flowers.
 He was at his destination and he couldn't wait to shed the Phantom of the Opera like disguise he'd used to keep out of the public eye.
 At least it worked well, repelling other passengers and causing the attendant to stare at him strangely.

 Perhaps they weren't so judgmental, instead perplexed at last passenger exiting the locomotive with their arms full.
 Ludwig was trying to be generous for the family with the bags of goods, so stuffed it towered above his tied back blue hair.
 Swaying back and forth and vision hindered by the mask on his face, his foot caught a high spot on the brick road and he dropped and busted what would have been Wendy's sparkling water.
 Ludwig caught his reflection in the sizzling mess and scowled, feeling absurd.
 That was why he did not 'do' generous.
 Disguise free, the remainder of the time before his special appointment he spent on himself.
-Now he was amped.
-He explored beautiful multistory Victorian buildings, stores, inns, clubs, and more.
-Areas were vast and there were no buses or taxis.
-That was for poor people he concluded.
+He explored beautiful multistory Victorian buildings, the stores, the inns, the clubs.
+Oddly he never spot buses or taxis.
 Some posh walker would spot a koopaling in their midst occasionally but the zapper he carried with him would seal their lips in a hurry.
 He discovered a humble library tucked away from the touristy areas.
 His attention was caught by the 'EX' on a book jutting out a corner shelf but it was no 'Ex spatio obiecti specialem'.
 It was a cheesy book on exes.
 He chuckled dryly and then drifted into dejectedness.
-Enough again!
 Nothing a jog couldn't fix.

 Sprinting in overhead sun, Ludwig was starting to perspire as he crossed a stone bridge leading to a granite polished city building.
 His moment had arrived.
 He weaved between various flag poles erected.
 Some toad officers allowed him into the empty halls of the building where each step of his echoed.